roketid/windmill-nextjs-laravel-breeze/README.md

 NEXT_PUBLIC_BACKEND_URL=http://localhost:8000
 ```

-Finally, run the application via `npm run dev`.
+Finally, run the application via `yarn dev` or `npm run dev`.
 The application will be available at `http://localhost:3000`:

 ```
+yarn dev

+# or

 npm run dev
 ```